LouiseMcMahon/UKCaveGIS/README.md

 1. First build the docker image `docker-compose build`
 1. Then run the spiders with `docker-compose up`

-To run scrapy commands run `docker-compose run scrapy scrapy <command>`.
+To run scrapy commands run `docker-compose run scrapy scrapy <command>` such as docker-compose run scrapy scrapy crawl <registry>` to crawl a single registry.

 To have access to the containers shell run `docker-compose run scrapy /bin/bash`

-You may need to reset the owner and permissions of files created by docker/scrapy using `sudo chmod` & `sudo chown`
+You may need to reset the owner and permissions of files created by docker/scrapy using `sudo chmod` & `sudo chown` on linux.